stefaneidelloth/treezjs/doc/views/propertiesView.md

 * A page contains **sections**
 * A section containts **input components**.
 A section might also contain **sub sections**.

-Each **section** has a blueish **header, including a toolbar**.
-If a section toolbar provides a help button and you click on that button, you will get help that is specific to that section.
+Each **section** has a blueish **header, sometimes including a toolbar**.
+If a section toolbar provides a help button and you click on that button, you will get **context specific help** for that section.
 Sections can be **collapsed/expanded**.

-The tree path of the current atom is typically shown on top of the properties view (e.g. root.results.page.graph.xy).
+The **tree path** of the atom (that is currently inspected in the Properties View) is typically shown on top of the Properties View (e.g. root.results.page.graph.xy).

 ----